slick/slick/slick/src/sphinx/database.rst

 --------------

-On top of the configuration syntax for ``Database``, there is another layer in the form of :api:`slick.backend.DatabaseConfig` which allows you to configure a Slick driver plus a matching ``Database`` together.
+On top of the configuration syntax for ``Database``, there is another layer in the form of :api:`slick.basic.DatabaseConfig` which allows you to configure a Slick profile plus a matching ``Database`` together.
 This makes it easy to abstract over different kinds of database systems by simply changing a configuration file.

-Here is a typical ``DatabaseConfig`` with a Slick driver object in ``driver`` and the database configuration in ``db``:
+Here is a typical ``DatabaseConfig`` with a Slick profile object in ``profile`` and the database configuration in ``db``:

 .. includecode:: resources/application.conf#tsql